 Fellows have opportunity to specify medical populations of interest to inform supervision pairings and maximize fellow training goals.
 With a program structure that includes two major area supervisors during each 6 month-rotation period, the program is designed to promote flexibility and tailoring to fellow interests.
-Fellows may consider more focused depth of training with specific populations (i.e., maintain the same two pediatric psychology supervisors/rotations all year), may pursue multiple rotations to allow for broad pediatric psychology training across many conditions/services (i.e., rotate both supervisors/rotations at 6 months for 4 different experiences over the year), or may chose a combination of breadth and depth (i.e., maintain one 12-month rotation alongside two different 6-month rotations).
-Fellows in the Pediatric Psychology track may elect a minor clinical training experience within the pediatric psychology program to gain experience with additional pediatric psychology populations, may chose a minor in another clinical program, or may elect a
+Specifically, fellows may consider: 1) more focused depth of training with specific medical populations (i.e., maintain the same two pediatric psychology supervisors/rotations all year or otherwise maintain year-long training with one or more particular populations), 2) pursue multiple rotations/supervisors to allow for broad psychology training across many conditions/services (i.e., rotate pediatric both supervisors/rotations at 6 months for 4 different pediatric psychology experiences over the year), or 3) may chose a combination of breadth and depth (i.e., maintain one 12-month rotation with a yearlong supervisor alongside two different 6-month pediatric psychology rotations).
+Further, fellows in the Pediatric Psychology track may elect a minor clinical training experience that also falls within the pediatric psychology program to gain experience with additional pediatric populations, resulting in a training year fully focused on pediatric psychology experiences.
+Alternatively, fellows may choose a minor in another clinical program/track to allow additional training in an area already identified as of clinical interest or exposure to a newer clinical area during this last year of formal supervised experience.
+Fellows also have the option to elect a research minor instead of a clinical minor.